-- (a) The Administrator may make investigations, within or without this State, as it finds necessary or appropriate to: - (1) Determine whether any person has violated, or is about to violate, any provision of this Chapter or any rule or order of the Administrator; or - (2) Aid in enforcement of this Chapter. - (b) The Administrator may publish information concerning any violation of this Chapter or any rule or order of the Administrator. - (c) For purposes of any investigation or proceeding under this Chapter, the Administrator or any officer or employee designated by rule or order, may administer oaths and affirmations, subpoena witnesses, compel their attendance, take evidence, and require the production of any books, papers, correspondence, memoranda, agreements, 1 2 or other documents or records which the Administrator finds to be relevant or material 3 to the inquiry.
-If a person does not give testimony or produce the 4 (d) (1) 5 documents required by the Administrator or a designated employee 6 pursuant to an administrative subpoena, the Administrator or 7 designated employee may apply for a court order compelling 8 compliance with the subpoena or the giving of the required 9 testimony.
-10 (2) The request for order of compliance may be addressed to either: 11 The Superior Court of Wake County where service may be a.
-12 obtained on the person refusing to testify or produce, if the person is within this State; or 13 14 b.
-The appropriate court of the State having jurisdiction over the 15 person refusing to testify or produce, if the person is outside 16 this State.
-The Administrator in his discretion may appoint commodities law 17 18 enforcement agents and other enforcement personnel.
-Subject Matter Jurisdiction. - The primary responsibility of an agent 19 (1) 20 shall be enforcement of this Chapter; however, after taking the oath 21 prescribed for a peace officer, a securities law enforcement agent shall 22 have authority to arrest and take other investigatory and enforcement 23 actions for any criminal offense.
-24 Territorial Jurisdiction. - A securities law enforcement agent is a State (2) officer with jurisdiction throughout the State.
-25 Service of Orders of the Administrator. - Commodities law 26 (3) 27 enforcement agents may serve and execute notices, orders, or demands issued by the Administrator for the surrender of registrations or 28 29 relating to any administrative proceeding.
-While serving and 30 executing such notices, orders, or demands, commodities law 31 enforcement agents shall have all the power and authority possessed 32 by law enforcement officers when executing an arrest warrant. "§ 78D-22.
+- (a) The Administrator may make investigations, within or without this State, as it finds necessary or appropriate to: - (1) Determine whether any person has violated, or is about to violate, any provision of this Chapter or any rule or order of the Administrator; or - (2) Aid in enforcement of this Chapter. - (b) The Administrator may publish information concerning any violation of this Chapter or any rule or order of the Administrator. - (c) For purposes of any investigation or proceeding under this Chapter, the Administrator or any officer or employee designated by rule or order, may administer oaths and affirmations, subpoena witnesses, compel their attendance, take evidence, and require the production of any books, papers, correspondence, memoranda, agreements, or other documents or records which the Administrator finds to be relevant or material to the inquiry. - (d) If a person does not give testimony or produce the documents required by the Administrator or a designated employee pursuant to an administrative subpoena, the Administrator or designated employee may apply for a court order compelling compliance with the subpoena or the giving of the required testimony. - (2) The request for order of compliance may be addressed to either: - a.
+The Superior Court of Wake County where service may be obtained on the person refusing to testify or produce, if the person is within this State; or - b.
+The appropriate court of the State having jurisdiction over the person refusing to testify or produce, if the person is outside this State. - (e) The Administrator in his discretion may appoint commodities law enforcement agents and other enforcement personnel. - (1) Subject Matter Jurisdiction.
+The responsibility of an agent shall be enforcement of this Chapter. - (2) Territorial Jurisdiction.
+A commodities law enforcement agent is a State officer with jurisdiction throughout the State. - (3) Service of Orders of the Administrator.
+Commodities law enforcement agents may serve and execute notices, orders, or demands issued by the Administrator for the surrender of registrations or relating to any administrative proceeding.
+While serving and executing such notices, orders, or demands, commodities law enforcement agents shall have all the power and authority possessed by law enforcement officers when executing an arrest warrant.

+"§ 78D-22.
 Enforcement of Chapter.
-33 If the Administrator believes, whether or not based upon an investigation 34 (a) 35 conducted under G.S.
-78D-21 that any person has engaged or is about to engage in any act or practice constituting a violation of any provision of this Chapter or any rule or 36 37 order hereunder, the Administrator may: 38 Issue a cease and desist order: (1) Issue an order imposing a civil penalty in amount which may not 39 (2) exceed twenty-five thousand dollars (\$25,000) for any single violation 40 or five hundred thousand dollars (\$500,000) for multiple violations in 41 42 a single proceeding or a series of related proceedings; Issue an order requiring reimbursement of the costs of investigation; or 43 (3)

-Initiate any of the actions specified in subsection (b) of this section.
+- (a) If the Administrator believes, whether or not based upon an investigation conducted under G.S.
+78D-21 that any person has engaged or is about to engage in any act or practice constituting a violation of any provision of this Chapter or any rule or order hereunder, the Administrator may: - (1) Issue a cease and desist order; - (2) Issue an order imposing a civil penalty in amount which may not exceed twenty-five thousand dollars (\$25,000) for any single violation or five hundred thousand dollars (\$500,000) for multiple violations in a single proceeding or a series of related proceedings; - (3) Issue an order requiring reimbursement of the costs of investigation; or - (4) Initiate any of the actions specified in subsection (b) of this section.